Magnesium aspartate

-Magnesium aspartate is a magnesium salt of L-aspartic acid, an amino acid, with the chemical formula Mg(C4H6NO4)2(H2O)2.
-It is used as a mineral supplement, and as an ingredient in manufacturing of cosmetics and household products.
+Magnesium aspartate is a magnesium salt of L-aspartic acid, an amino acid.
+The chemical formula of magnesium aspartate is Mg(C4H6NO4)2(H2O)2.
+It is used as a mineral supplement and as an ingredient in the manufacture of cosmetics and household products.

-As magnesium is an essential micronutrient, the use of magnesium aspartate as a supplement is intended to increase magnesium levels in the body.
+Because magnesium is an essential micronutrient, the use of magnesium aspartate as a supplement is intended to increase magnesium levels in the body.

-It is primarily used as a dietary supplement to address magnesium deficiency and is an ingredient in cosmetics and personal care products as a buffering agent.
+The salt is primarily used as a dietary supplement to address magnesium deficiency, and is an ingredient in cosmetics and personal care products as a buffering agent.

-Magnesium aspartate is investigated for its potential in managing conditions such as chronic fatigue, cardiac surgery electrolyte balance, and other magnesium deficiency-related disorders, though it is not approved as a standalone medical treatment in major jurisdictions like the United States or European Union.
+Magnesium aspartate is investigated for its potential in managing conditions such as chronic fatigue, electrolyte balance in cardiac surgery and other disorders related to magnesium deficiency, though it is not approved as a standalone medical treatment in major jurisdictions such as the United States or the European Union.

 Bioavailability

-Absorption of magnesium from different preparations of magnesium supplements varies, with some studies indicating that magnesium in the aspartate (and several other) forms has more complete absorption than magnesium oxide and magnesium citrate forms.
+Absorption of magnesium from different preparations of magnesium supplements varies, and the Micronutrient Information Center of the Linus Pauling Institute at Oregon State University reports that magnesium in the aspartate and several other forms has more complete absorption than the magnesium oxide and magnesium citrate forms.

 In its evaluation in 2005, a scientific panel of the European Food Safety Authority concluded that the bioavailability of magnesium L-aspartate was similar to that from other organic magnesium salts and the more soluble inorganic magnesium salts.
-Overall, it was concluded that organic salts of magnesium have the greatest water solubility and demonstrate a greater oral absorption and bioavailability compared to less soluble magnesium preparations such as magnesium oxide, magnesium hydroxide, magnesium carbonate and magnesium sulfate.
+The panel concluded that organic salts of magnesium have the greatest water solubility and demonstrate greater oral absorption and bioavailability than less soluble magnesium preparations such as magnesium oxide, magnesium hydroxide, magnesium carbonate and magnesium sulfate.

 Chemical structure and properties

 Magnesium aspartate is a compound formed by the combination of the divalent magnesium cation (Mg^{2+}) and the aspartate.
 The chemical formula for this compound is quoted as "Mg(C4H6NO4)2", but detailed chemical analysis reveals a more complicated formula that also includes water bonded to the magnesium.

+Magnesium aspartate is commonly supplied as the tetrahydrate, Mg(C4H6NO4)2*4H2O, with a molar mass of 360.55 g/mol.
+Magnesium accounts for about 6.7% of this mass, so 1 g of the tetrahydrate provides roughly 67 mg of elemental magnesium; a 175 mg dose of the tetrahydrate (equivalent to 140 mg of the anhydrous salt) supplies 11.8 mg of Mg^{2+}.